Sohaib03/Gradery/README.md

 #### Node Setup

-To install all the packages required by node.
-You need to run the following commands in the root directory of the project.
+To install all the packages required by node, we need to run the following commands in the root directory of the project.

 ```bash
 npm install